IHE/ITI.NPFS/input/pagecontent/volume-1.md

 </div>

 Table 1:47.1-1 lists the transactions for each actor directly involved in the NPFS Profile.
-To claim compliance with this profile, an actor shall support all required transactions (labeled “R”) and may support the optional transactions (labeled “O”).
+To claim compliance with this profile, an actor shall support all required transactions (labeled "R") and may support the optional transactions (labeled "O").

 <div>
 <table width="70%" border="1" borderspacing="0"